The MBB consulting journey is challenging and treacherous

 I am forever grateful to both Alex and Tim.

-They taught me unspoken rules and best practices—the ones that you can only get through true supporters, who are so hard to find.
+They taught me the best practices and unspoken rules—the ones that you can only learn through true supporters.

-Soon enough, I managed to become a high-performing manager.
-Something I couldn't dream of before.
+Soon enough, I managed to become a high-performing manager—something I couldn't have dreamed of before.

-It was the first time I started enjoying myself in consulting.
-I became in high demand.
-I could shape my career trajectory by selecting projects I liked.
+It was the first time I enjoyed working in consulting.
+As a result, the demand for me significantly increased.
+This gave me opportunities to steer my career trajectory by selecting projects I liked.

 It felt fantastic!